 Non-IFRS measures are not recognized measures under IFRS and do not have a standardized meaning prescribed by IFRS.
-These measures are defined with reference to the nearest comparable IFRS measure in order that a reconciliation to the nearest comparable IFRS measure can be completed.
+These measures are defined with reference to the nearest comparable IFRS measure such that a reconciliation to the nearest comparable IFRS measure can be completed.
 Accordingly, these measures may not be comparable to similar measures presented by other companies.
 We use non-IFRS measures in order to provide additional financial information to complement the closest IFRS measures in order to provide investors with a further understanding of our operations from management's perspective.
 Investors should not consider that these non-IFRS measures are a substitute for analyses of the financial information that we report under IFRS.
 We use these non-IFRS measures in order to provide investors with a supplemental measure of our operating performance and thus highlight trends in our business that may not otherwise be apparent when relying solely on IFRS measures.

-Management's Discussion and Analysis For the years ended December 31, 2018 and 2017
+Management's Discussion and Analysis For the three months ended March 31, 2019 and 2018

 The Company's working capital (defined as current assets less current liabilities) is a non-IFRS financial measure.
-The working capital as at December 31, 2018 is set forth in the table below.
+The working capital as at March 31, 2019 is set forth in the table below.
 The Company defines working capital as current assets less current liabilities, with the exclusion of deferred revenue.
 Deferred revenue represents the excess of amounts billed and revenue recognized on service contracts.
-The amount is amortized into revenue as services are rendered, in accordance with the revenue recognition policies described in the Company's financial statements.
+The amount is amortized into revenue as services are rendered, in accordance with the revenue recognition policies described in the Company's interim financial statements.